 No. A general liability policy typically insures against claims of bodily or personal injury or property damage, while professional liability insurance, also known as errors and omissions or E & O insurance, covers negligence as it pertains to your professional services provided.

-PPA offers a private healthcare exchange for members to utilize.
+PPA offers private telemedicine service for members to utilize.
 Due to federal law, we cannot offer discounted health insurance.

-Merits are earned through PPA or PPA-affiliated events only, while CEUs can be earned similarly or through non-PPA events.
+Merits can be earned through PPA or Community Network association events only, while CEUs (Continuing EducationUnits) can be earned similarly or through non-PPA events.
 Also, the accrual of merits is used for a PPA degree, while CEUs are for CPP recertification.
 For a list of CEU events, visit the Renew My Certification page.

 No there is not a ceremony for earning your CPP, but you do receive a certificate.

-If you purchased critiques, you can find them under your 'My PPA' section once you have logged in to your account.
-Under the 'My Events > My Photo Competitions'
+If you purchased critiques, you can find them under ‘myAchievements’ and ‘Merit Image Review’ once you’ve logged into your account.

-The loan collection book is generally published the first few months of each year.
+The Image Excellence Collection Book is generally published in the first few months of the year.

 Yes.
 Refer the person via the Member-2-Member program to earn rewards each year.